More than half of voters think Trump should face indictment over Jan. 6: poll

 After the hearings concluded, the DOJ announced it was probing Trump’s actions in connection to Jan.
 6, an announcement that is proving unpopular for Americans.

-Most voters, or 61 percent, see the DOJ investigation and other related probes as politically motivated, the poll shows.
+The poll shows that most voters, or 61 percent, see the DOJ investigation and other related probes as politically motivated.

-Ultimately, 69 percent of voters say the nation should move on from the Capitol attack, according to the Harvard CAPS-Harris poll.
+According to the Harvard CAPS-Harris poll, 69 percent of voters say the nation should move on from the Capitol attack.
 And Trump remains one of the most popular political figures, with 44 percent of voters having a favorable view of him.
 About 37 percent of voters see President Biden as favorable.

 The Harvard CAPS-Harris Poll survey of 1,885 registered voters was conducted June 27-28.
 It is a collaboration of the Center for American Political Studies at Harvard University and the Harris Poll.

 The survey is an online sample drawn from the Harris Panel and weighted to reflect known demographics.
-As a representative online sample, it does not report a probability confidence interval.
+It does not report a probability confidence interval as a representative online sample.